hngi/Team-Go/README.md

 </div>

 # Team-Go
-- Extracted some tables on the sql databse
+- Extracted some tables on the sql database
+- Created new tables from merges using pandas to extract features upon which to make prediction
+- Uses KNN to make both Users and Post Predictions